motovoice/app/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
 MotoVoice brings voice communication over IP to every intercom or headset.
 Create a voice channel and invite your friends via QR-Code or link.
 A channel is valid for 24 hours.
 After this, the channel gets automatically deleted.
-Currently you have to host the server yourself.
-The code is available [here](https://github.com/motovoice/server)

 ## Reason behind the project
 I ride motorcycles in my free time and was connecting with friends via bluetooth intercoms while doing so.
 But I was not satisfied with the audio quality and the range of the intercoms.
 Also if people have different intercoms like Sena/Cardo..., there were always problems.
 So I decided to build an IP based solution which is easy to use and works with all intercoms/headsets.

+## Server
+Currently you have to host the server yourself.
+The code is available [here](https://github.com/motovoice/server)

 ## Benefits
 These are the main benefits to direct bluetooth intercom connections: